ellakoa/postcard-poem/content/posts/the-woodland-gate.md

   going to seed its almost time.

-  Most spring flowers are back to sleep
-  Safe in the woodland bed to keep.
+  Most spring flowers are back to sleep safe in the woodland bed to keep.

   Hurry hurry spring flowers the trees won’t wait they're getting ready to fasten and drape